-Within the framework of its control and policing powers, provided for in articles L. 1453-3 to L. 1454-10 of the Public Health Code ("CSP"), the DGCCRF has uncovered illegal practices by Laboratoires URGO Healthcare and Laboratoires URGO.
+Within the framework of its control and policing powers, provided for in articles L. 1453-3 to L. 1454-10 of the Public Health Code ("PHC"), the DGCCRF has uncovered illegal practices by Laboratoires URGO Healthcare and Laboratoires URGO.

 These were commercial practices based on the granting of benefits in kind to pharmacists in exchange for the purchase of the laboratory's products and the renunciation of the contractual discounts on the purchase price of these products.
 To this end, pharmacists received personal rewards in the form of gifts whose value corresponded to the amount of the commercial discount.

 Following the searches ordered by the Dijon Public Prosecutor's Office and the police custody hearings of a manager of the pharmaceutical group, a procedure of appearance on prior recognition of guilt ("CRPC") was approved by the President of the Dijon Judicial Court on January 27, 2023.
 This procedure resulted in the confiscation of more than 5.4 million euros via a criminal seizure, and the imposition of two fines totaling 1.125 million euros.

 The DGCCRF reminds us in its press release of January 27, 2023 that the investigation is continuing with the pharmacists involved.